-□ Have you conducted a check or search with respect to the IP applicable in the export destinations for your product/service?

-- □ Have you registered your TM and patents/registered designs in the export markets including any foreign language equivalent TM? - □ Have you checked you don't need to register copyright or take any steps that you would not need to take in Australia with respect to any export markets?

-9. Have you checked over existing agreements to see where your company stands with regard to IP?

-- Do contractor agreements provide that IP developed by them is owned by you in exchange for remuneration? - Do distributor agreements that provide for the authorised use of a TM as a business name have the goodwill generated in the TM accrued to you as TM owner? - Do licence agreements (including licence grants in distributor or manufacturer agreements) ensure that any improvements made by licensees to your products/services are owned by you? - Does every employee have an IP clause in their contract agreeing that IP created during and for work is owned by you? - Do you warrant that your product/process/service does not infringe third party IP in the absence of having obtained freedom to operate advice to minimise your exposure? - □ If a third party infringes a licenced IP right, who will pay the legal costs in pursuing the infringer; you or the Licensee? - □ If your licensed trade mark or product/process/service infringes an IP right of a third party, who will pay the legal defence costs; you or the Licensee?
+Pi. oddot, process or service.
+Have you conducted a check or search with respect to the IP applicable in the export destinations for your product/service?
+Have you registered your TM and patents/registered designs in the export markets including any foreign language equivalent TM?
+Have you checked you don't need to register copyright or take any steps that you would not need to take in Australia with respect to any export markets? ag Have you checked over existing reements to see where your company ands with regard to IP?
+Do contractor agreements provide that IP developed by them is owned by you in exchange for remuneration?
+Do distributor agreements that provide for the authorised use of a TM as a business name have the goodwill generated in the TM accrued to you as TM owner?
+Do licence agreements (including licence grants in distributor or manufacturer agreements) ensure that any improvements made by licensees to your products/ services are owned by you?
+Does every employee have an IP clause in their contract agreeing that IP created during and for work is owned by you Do you warrant that your product/process/service does not infringe third party IP in the absence of having obtained freedom to operate advice to minimise your exposure?
+If a third party infringes a licenced IP right, who will pay the legal costs in pursuing the infringer; you or the Licensee?

+☐ If your licensed trade mark or product/process/service

+defence costs; you or the Licensee?